Biblical insights into the power of forgiveness to shift perspective, defeat dread, and prevent suicide.

 And all these blessings shall come on thee, and overtake thee, if thou shalt hearken unto the voice of the LORD thy God.
 Deuteronomy 28:2

-I was excited to find an article in the Journal of Spirituality and Mental Health, supporting this concept that practicing forgiveness reduces suicide.
+I was excited to find an article in the Journal of Spirituality and Mental Health supporting the concept that practicing forgiveness reduces suicide.

-Right now, begin to search your heart of who has offended you and forgive them.
+Right now, begin to search your heart for who has offended you and choose to forgive them.
 Make your list of who you need to forgive, including forgiving yourself for past or current failures.
-Then receive the forgiveness and release your heart so desperately needs from God.
-You will find that the pain that has been locked up in your life will ease, and a spark of hope will rise up.
+Then receive God’s unconditional forgiveness and the release from the oppressive bondage that your heart so desperately needs.
+You will find that the pain locked up in your life will ease, and a spark of hope will rise.

 Recognizing and defeating dread is the second key that can help prevent self-harm and suicide.

 Dread: noun – Terror or apprehension as to something in the future; great fear.